Azure/azure-sdk-for-net/sdk/keyvault/Azure.Security.KeyVault.Keys/samples/Sample6_WrapUnwrap.md

 ## Creating a key

-First create a RSA key which will be used to wrap and unwrap another key
+First create an RSA key which will be used to wrap and unwrap another key

 ```C# Snippet:KeysSample6CreateKey
 string rsaKeyName = $"CloudRsaKey-{Guid.NewGuid()}";